-Labour force projections.
-Calculations of the future size of the labour force.
-The simplest approach to labour force projections, as well as that most consistent with other projections, is to take figures for the total population produced by the cohort component method and calculate from them the projected population in the labour force.
-This is accomplished by multiplying the projected numbers in each age-sex group by an assumed labour force participation rate for each group.
+Labor force projections.
+Calculations of the future size of the labor force.
+The simplest approach to labor force projections, as well as that most consistent with other projections, is to take figures for the total population produced by the cohort component method and calculate from them the projected population in the labor force.
+This is accomplished by multiplying the projected numbers in each age-sex group by an assumed labor force participation rate for each group.